Estate: 8am – 6pm

 - Picnic area

-Pushchairs are not permitted in Lotherton hall museum due to the historic nature of the property.
+Pushchairs and large motorised scooters are not permitted in Lotherton hall museum due to the historic nature of the property.
 We have a covered buggy park next to the entrance of the house.

 We aim to provide a friendly, accessible environment for all our visitors and the widest possible access to our buildings, exhibitions and collections.